goauthentik/authentik/website/docs/outposts/outposts.md

 authentik_host_browser:
 # Template used for objects created (deployments, services, secrets, etc)
 object_naming_template: ak-outpost-%(name)s
+# Use a specific docker image for this outpost rather than the default.
+This also applies to Kubernetes
+# outposts.
+conatiner_image:
 ########################################
 # Docker outpost specific settings
 ########################################